JoshDuplisea/fakrcoin/README.md

 # fakrcoin
-An implementation of a basic cryptocurrency done in less than 12 hours
+An implementation of a basic cryptocurrency BLOCKCHAIN done in less than 5 hours.